sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 of the covariance discussed earlier, but the actual values of *r* are on a meaningful scale: *r* = 1 implies a perfect positive relationship and *r* = -1 implies a perfect negative relationship.
-I’ll expand a little more on this point later, in section :doc:`Interpreting a correlation <Ch12_Regression_01>`.
+I’ll expand a little more on this point later, in subsection :ref:`Interpreting a correlation
-But before I do, let’s look at how to calculate correlations in jamovi.
+<interpreting_a_correlation>`.
+But before I do, let’s look at how to calculate
+correlations in jamovi.

 Calculating correlations in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~